 Social distancing will be maintained in classrooms.
 Barriers will be utilized to separate students in some areas.
 Workstations, desks, tables, or other surfaces will not be shared without first cleaning and disinfecting between each use.

-Students and staff will be expected to follow all safety protocols, including wearing face coverings indoors and outside when social distancing (six or twelve feet depending on the activity) is not possible or , when an acceptable barrier is not in place.
-This pertains to traveling around the school and at all times on buses.
-Face coverings are strongly recommended by the NYSDOH at all times.
-Face coverings are required to be worn by all individuals at all times except for meals and at times determined by staff and administration when social distancing is occurring.
+Students and staff will be expected to follow all safety protocols, including wearing face coverings indoors and on school buses when social distancing (six or twelve feet depending on the activity) is not possible or, when an acceptable barrier is not in place.
+Face coverings are not required for outside activities.
+Face coverings are not required to be worn during meals and at times determined by staff and administration when social distancing is occurring.

 Students who are unable to medically tolerate a face covering based on a documented disability or medical condition , including students whose physical or mental health would be impaired by such covering, are not subject to the required use.
 Parents of these students MUST contact their child’s school building principal and provide documentation from a healthcare provider.
 A 504 accommodation plan may need to be created.